Xinyu-Yi/TransPose/README.md

 ### Prepare test datasets (optional)

 1. Download DIP-IMU dataset from [here](https://dip.is.tue.mpg.de/).
 We use the raw (unnormalized) data.
 2. Download TotalCapture dataset from [here](https://cvssp.org/data/totalcapture/).
+You need to download `the real world position and orientation` under `Vicon Groundtruth` in the website and unzip them.
 The ground-truth SMPL poses used in our evaluation are provided by the DIP authors.
 So you may also need to contact the DIP authors for them.
 3. In `config.py`, set `paths.raw_dipimu_dir` to the DIP-IMU dataset path; set `paths.raw_totalcapture_dip_dir` to the TotalCapture SMPL poses (from DIP authors) path; and set `paths.raw_totalcapture_official_dir` to the TotalCapture official `gt` path.
 Please refer to the comments in the codes for more details.

 ### Run the example